 The Committee shall consist of no fewer than three members.
-None of the members of the Committee shall be an officer or employee of ACI or any of their respective subsidiaries and each member of the Committee shall be an "independent director" (in accordance with the definition of "independent director" from time to time under the requirements or guidelines for audit committee service under applicable securities laws and the rules of any stock exchange on which ACI's shares are listed for trading).
-A minimum of twothirds of the members of the Committee shall constitute a quorum of the Committee.
+None of the members of the Committee shall be an officer or employee of the Company or any of its subsidiaries and each member of the Committee shall be an "independent director" (in accordance with the definition of "independent director" from time to time under the requirements or guidelines for Committee service under applicable securities laws and the rules of any stock exchange on which the Company's shares are listed for trading).
+A minimum of two-thirds of the members of the Committee shall constitute a quorum of the Committee.